codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 );
 ```

-The `UnstyledOpenInCodeSandboxButton` is a basic component that doesn't carry any style, so if you want a ready-to-use component, use the `OpenInCodeSandboxButton` instead, which contains the CodeSandbox logo and the same functionality.
+The `UnstyledOpenInCodeSandboxButton` is a basic component that does not carry any styles.
+If you want a ready-to-use component, use the `OpenInCodeSandboxButton` instead, which has the same functionality but includes the CodeSandbox logo.

 ## Other components